 Do you LOVE being outside, working with children and exploring the natural world?
 Do you have experience or interest in working in a garden or farm setting?
 Are you excited to work collaboratively to make camp memorable for children aged 5-11 years old?
 Do you love to laugh, run through the sprinklers, and eat snacks from the garden?
-We are looking for high energy, upbeat, compassionate environmental educators to join our team for Growing Gardens summer camp in 2021!
+We are looking for high energy, upbeat, compassionate educators to join our education team for Growing Gardens Summer Camp in 2023!

 Mission & History